vatannarda/vatannarda/README.md

-- 👋 Hi, I’m @thatsweqsyy
-- 👀 I’m interested in game development
+Learning C#, game development
-- 🌱 I’m currently learning C#
-- 📫 How to reach me discord: Weqsyy#8889
+Discord: Weqsyy#8889

 <!---
 thatsweqsyy/thatsweqsyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.